 We’re contributing to improving the evidence base for the treatment and detection of cancer in the UK and forging global partnerships in Africa and other countries as part of our ‘precision cancer medicine for all’ approach.

 We know the value of working together with others.
 We break down barriers and get involved; we collaborate across disciplines, cultures and countries to solve global problems.

 Our links with NHS organisations and cancer charities – as well as the support of the local population – make for an unrivalled beacon of research, where outstanding clinical work is leading to innovative techniques and personalised treatments.

 Through the Manchester Cancer Research Centre we work with Cancer Research UK and The Christie NHS Foundation Trust to turn research findings in the laboratory into better, more effective, treatments for cancer patients.
-The Centre’s new building will house 150 researchers and world-class facilities for imaging and sample analysis.
+The Centre’s new building houses 150 researchers and world-class facilities for imaging and sample analysis.

 Our trials led to anastrozole replacing tamoxifen as the major endocrine therapy for breast cancer, a development that has benefited 1.5 million women globally.
 Our partnerships with companies such as AstraZeneca and GlaxoSmithKline bring new drugs to the market.